 Dr. Groft has been focusing attention on rare and orphan diseases like bone marrow failure.
 His leadership and vision have brought neglected and little known diseases into the spotlight to help garner clinical attention and financial resources for research.
 All told, 25 to 30 million people in the United States have a rare disease, millions more are caring for a loved one with a rare disease and millions more as employers and friends are impacted.
 Highlights of his work include time at the Food and Drug Administration in the Office of Orphan Products Development and at the Department of Health and Human Services as Executive Director of the National Commission on Orphan Diseases.

 Ruth and Neil are recognized for their development and operation of MarrowForums.org, Ruth’s long tenure of service on the AAMDSIF Board of Directors and Neil’s volunteer support.
-They are great ambassadors for AAMDSIF, which they turned to after Ruth – a transplant survivor - was diagnosed with aplastic anemia and MDS more than a decade ago.
+They are great ambassadors for AAMDSIF, which they turned to after Ruth – a transplant survivor - was diagnosed with aplastic anemia and MDS in 1996.

 Congresswoman Matsui has been a leading champion in the U.S. Congress for research funding on bone marrow failure diseases.
 Her commitment is inspired by the memory of her husband, Congressman Robert Matsui, who battled MDS while representing the same district that she now represents in the United States House of Representatives, the Fifth Congressional District of California.